 Methods

-CDKN2A promoter CpG methylation was measured in peripheral blood from 812 adolescents aged 17-years (Western Australian RAINE mother-offspring cohort).
+CDKN2A promoter CpG methylation was measured in peripheral blood from 812 adolescents aged 17-years (Western Australian Pregnancy Cohort Study).
 Loge adolescent BMI was used as the outcome in a regression analysis with DNA methylation as predictor, adjusting for age/sex.
 Further regression analyses additionally adjusted for estimated cell type proportions using the reference-based Houseman method, and simulations modelled the effects of varying levels of correlation between cell proportions and methylation.
 Correlations between estimated cell proportions and CpG methylation from Illumina 450K were measured.

 Results